 In pet sitter Facebook groups, you’ll see a lot of non-pet sitters try to join them.
 This is because some people will join groups in mass to promote their own product/service.
 So, once there’s too many of these kinds of people, the integrity of the group is lost.
 It’s now just become a self-promotion page.

 For example, in the “I Own A Pet Sitting Company W/Staff” Facebook group (sponsored by yours truly), we message every single person who wants to join the group.
 Why?
 Because we want to cultivate a certain type of community.
 And because we feel that quality is much more important than quantity.

 Free Resources For Pet Sitter Facebook Groups

 Many pet sitter Facebook groups actually offer group members free resources.
 You’ll typically see this in groups sponsored by pet business coaches or pet businesses themselves.
-Some of the free resources we offer in our pet sitter Facebook groups include a pet sitter networking guide, a 20 minute coaching session, and a pet sitting software comparison chart, just to name a few.
+Some of the free resources we offer in our pet sitter Facebook groups include a pet sitter networking guide and a 20 minute coaching session, just to name a couple.

 Number Of Moderators

 Pet sitter Facebook groups usually either have one moderator or a number of them.
 Typically the moderator is either a pet industry veteran or a pet business coach.